 Most people will not hear about the Cast bug before Google patches it, said Kevin Krewell, principal analyst with Tirias Research.

-“WiFi is not such a reliable service that people don’t already expect random disruptions,” he told TechNewsWorld.
-“Owners are more likely to blame TP Link — rightly or wrongly — when the WiFi goes down.
+“WiFi is not such reliable service that people don’t already expect random disruptions,” he told TechNewsWorld.
+“Owners are more likely to blame TP-Link — rightly or wrongly — when the WiFi goes down.
 I don’t expect any damage to Google’s reputation.”

 With the proliferation of home devices connected to WiFi networks, bugs are going to appear from time to time, Krewell said.
 “The most important thing is discovery and patching — just like security vulnerabilities.
 The most important thing for consumers is to keep their devices’ firmware up to date.
 An occasional reboot doesn’t hurt, either.”

 While more devices will be added to home networks, they aren’t likely to bring the nets to their knees, as the Cast bug is doing.

 “We’re going to see more devices coming into the home and that’s going to present traffic challenges, but most of these products will require very little bandwidth,” said Ross Rubin, principal analyst at Reticle Research.